hopsoft/hero/README.md

 ## Next Steps

-As our app grows in complexity, we would change the steps from blocks to classes.
+As our app grows in complexity, we should change the steps from blocks to classes.
 Here's an example.

 ```ruby